Financial Statements: A Beginner’s Guide

 The income statement shows how much profit a company made.
 So, the income statement format is revenues minus expenses.
 If the revenues are higher, the company would report a net profit.
 If the expenses are higher, the company would show a net loss.
 The income statement is sometimes called the profit & loss statement.
 Net profit is also called net income or net earnings.

-The balance sheet shows what the company owns, what it owes, and its net worth.
-The company owns assets.
-Assets are all the valuable stuff that the company controls.
 Subtract the company’s debts that it owes from the assets that it owns and you will figure out the company’s net worth.
 The net worth is what is left over after all the debts have been paid.

 Balance Sheet: Assets = Liabilities + Equity